 It is recommended that you submit the advance request at least 10 business days prior to the trip departure date to assure sufficient time to process the request.

 An approved Travel Authorization (TA) must be processed prior to requesting a travel advance.
 Once approval of the TA has been completed in UTShare/PeopleSoft, the department prepares a Cash Advance request in UTShare/PeopleSoft.
+The TA encumbrance amount should cover the amount of the cash advance.

 - Traveler/Employee Certification – Employee receiving the advance is required to log into UTShare/PeopleSoft to certify and agree to the terms of the promissory note.